alxattxr/shoppies/README.md

 - Error notifaction banner.

 ### Some features were included in the code but commented out
-I included some features that I thought were intresting at first but than decided not to include in the 'deployed' project since I thought they were a bit invasive.<br>
+I included some features that I thought were intresting at first but than decided not to include them in the 'deployed' project since I thought they were a bit invasive.<br>
 If you want to check them out there's the search for: **'Unreleased Feature'** and uncomment the comment block below.

 ## Feedback